-MN Medical Marijuana Certification and Approval Process
+MN Medical Marijuana Certification, Registration, and Approval Process

 In 2014 the State of Minnesota passed a law that created the Medical Marijuana Program.
 The Minnesota Department of Health (MDH) was tasked with creating guidelines for patients, caregivers and manufacturers to ensure positive health outcomes and safety.
 MN MDH has created an Office of Medical Cannabis (MNDOH OMC) that now maintains a patient registry of people who have been determined by a registered healthcare provider to have a qualifying condition that allow them to receive medical marijuana as a treatment option.